International Programmes 2025/2026

 Description/content

-The MSc programme "Environmental Governance" (MEG) addresses this special need.
-Since its establishment in 2005, it has been training academics in the broader field of Environmental Governance, understood as new modes of social coordination among market, state and civil society actors.
+The MSc programme in Environmental Governance (MEG) addresses this particular need.
+Since its establishment in 2005, it has been training academics in the broader field of Environmental Governance, understood as new modes of social coordination between market, state, and civil society actors.
 With that, the MEG aims to fill the gap between technically oriented environmental management programmes and purely disciplinary environmental politics programmes.
-MEG is exceptional in its highly interdisciplinary approach; at its core it is socially-scientific, but it provides students with basic "scientific literacy" in the more technical aspects of pressing environmental challenges.
+MEG is exceptional in its highly interdisciplinary approach.
+At its core, the programme is a social science programme in nature, provides students with basic scientific literacy in the more technical aspects of pressing environmental challenges.

-• Realising - The development of a sound knowledge base of the most pressing environmental issues facing the planet and their underlying societal causes
+• Realising the development of a sound knowledge base of the most pressing environmental issues facing the planet and their underlying societal causes

-• Understanding - The reflection on human-environment interactions from a wide spectrum of disciplines, approaches and world views
+• Understanding the reflection on human-environment interactions from a wide spectrum of disciplines, approaches and world views

-• Managing - The provision of methodological knowledge and skills for the context-sensitive design and management of environmental governance processes
+• Managing the provision of methodological knowledge and skills for the context-sensitive design and management of environmental governance processes

 Target Group: